Tel: +33 (0) 1 47 20 40 07

 In addition to their direct healing benefits, LEDs also have psychological benefits directly related to regular exposure to red and infrared light sources.

 The specific formula of the treatment directly injected into the superficial dermis of the scalp improves the quality of hair from root to tip.
-The pores are thus open and allow better reception of specific LEDs against hair loss or brittle hair.
+The pores are thus opened and allow better reception of specific LEDs against hair loss or brittle hair.

 Hair loss is considerably slowed down, the hair is restructured and strengthened, the scalp is rehydrated.